Devolution – what it means for Herefordshire

 Devolution has the potential to ensure Herefordshire benefits from any additional government funding that may be available.

-We will look to areas that would help achieve our ambitions for Herefordshire, as set out in the Council Plan.
-In particular devolution should give us opportunities to strengthen the economy, infrastructure, housing and skills.
+When it comes to devolution partnerships, we will look to areas that would help achieve our ambitions for Herefordshire, as set out in the Council Plan.
+In particular, devolution should give us opportunities to strengthen the economy, infrastructure, housing and skills.

-As part of a Strategic Authority we will be involved in decisions taking place at a regional level that would have previously taken place at a national level.
-This includes around important areas such as road planning and transport, infrastructure development and strategic planning, skills and employment, and the environment.
+As part of a Strategic Mayoral Authority we will be involved in priority setting and strategic decision making that would have previously taken place at a national level.
+The strategies shaped by new Strategic Authorities will include road planning and transport, infrastructure development and strategic planning, housing, skills and employment, and the environment.

 What devolution will look like in Herefordshire

-The English Devolution White Paper sets out a new map for local government – no more two-tier authorities and the introduction of Mayoral Strategic Authorities.
+The English Devolution White Paper sets out a new map for local government – no more two-tier authorities and the introduction of new Strategic Mayoral Authorities.

 The council is currently assessing what this may mean for Herefordshire and no decisions have yet been made.
 We expect further updates from government over the coming weeks.

-We will then set out what we think is right for the people of Herefordshire, which will be subject to Cabinet and Full Council approval.
+We will then set out what we think is right for the people of Herefordshire following careful consideration of all the options, and this will be subject to Cabinet and Full Council approval.

 How the final decision will be made